kemitchell/work.kemitchell.com/index.md

 I prepare records for compliance with privacy laws.

-I prepare privacy notices.
+I prepare privacy policies.

 ### Business Structure

-I structure and form legal entities for startups, small businesses, and studios, including cooperatives.
+I structure and form legal entities for startups, small businesses, and studios with peculiar needs, including cooperatives.

+In earlier years, I advised on startup financing and exits.
+I tend to refer that work now.

 ## Work I'd Like to Do